dan-fritchman/Thesis/content.md

 Custom IC design is a complicated field.
 Its practitioners have to know a lot of stuff, independent of any programming background.
 Many have little or no programming experience at all.

-Python is reknowned for its accessibility to new programmers, largely attributable to its concise syntax, prototyping-friendly execution model, and thriving community.
+Python is renowned for its accessibility to new programmers, largely attributable to its concise syntax, prototyping-friendly execution model, and thriving community.
 Moreover, Python has also become a hotbed for many of the tasks hardware designers otherwise learn programming for: numerical analysis, data visualization, machine learning, and the like.

 Hdl21 exposes the ideas they're used to - `Modules`, `Ports`, `Signals` - via as simple of a Python interface as it can. `Generators` are just functions.
 For many, this fact alone is enough to create powerfully reusable hardware.